omkarcloud/botasaurus/README.md

         "https://moralstories26.com/post-sitemap.xml",
         "https://moralstories26.com/post-sitemap2.xml",
     ],
-    cache=Cache.REFRESH,  # Refresh the cache with up to date stories.
+    cache=Cache.REFRESH,  # Refresh the cache with up-to-date stories.
 )

 links = sitemap.links()
 bt.write_temp_json(links)
 ```

+In summary, the sitemap is an awesome module for easily extracting links you need for web scraping.

 ### Could you show me a practical example where all these Botasaurus Features Come Together to accomplish a typical web scraping project?